it-gro/hugo-theme-w3css-basic/README.md

 comments on disqus.com" or "send message via formspree.io") then this is perfecly fine (for me).

-This is why I tried to minimize the external url's and copied all locally.
+This is also why I tried to minimize the external url's and copied all into the theme (`static/vendor/`*).

 ### minimize visitors tracking footprint